gchaber/irobot_takehome/README.md

 You can build the developer documentation by running:
 ```
+cd <root directory>
 doxygen doxygen.conf
 ```
-in the root directory.
 The HTML documentation is generated with at the path: /docs/html

 ## Built With